prcutler/speakerstand-lights/README.md

 Additionally, I reduced the spectrum the microphone listens for as the NeoPixel FeatherWing has less pixels (8x4) than the original code's 13x9 LED matrix.

-* Adapted from the [FFT Example: Waterfall Spectrum Analyzer](https://learn.adafruit.com/ulab-crunch-numbers-fast-with-circuitpython/overview ) by Jeff Epler

-* Also adapted from [Mini LED Matrix Audio Visualizer](https://learn.adafruit.com/mini-led-matrix-audio-visualizer/code-the-mini-led-matrix-audio-visualizer) by Liz Clark
+I commented out the original code and included the original spectrum vairables in the comments.

-## Part Two - 3D Printing a new speaker stand
+### Part Two - 3D Printing a new speaker stand

 I will be installing the NeoPixel FeatherWing in AudioEngine P4 speaker stands which I will be 3D printing (and will add the CAD and STL files here when complete).
 This will include a cutout for the NeoPixel FeatherWing on the front and the USB power cable on the back.